AlmaLinux/almalinux.org/content/blog/building-warpinator-for-almalinux.md

 ---

+Hi again!
+As [I've begun](https://almalinux.org/blog/building-pantheon-for-almalinux-9/) to gain some experience in building rpm packages, I've decided to continue and try to build this useful app for AlmaLinux OS 8 and AlmaLinux OS 9.

 ## About
 [Warpinator](https://github.com/linuxmint/warpinator), a file-sharing tool by Linux Mint, exemplifies their commitment to a seamless user experience.
 We owe its success to the dedicated [contributors](https://github.com/linuxmint/warpinator/graphs/contributors) - thank you!

 Originally designed for Debian-based Linux, Warpinator has grown to serve Windows, Android, iOS, and now RPM-based Linux distros, expanding its capabilities to an increasingly diverse user base.

-As [I've begun](https://almalinux.org/blog/building-pantheon-for-almalinux-9/) to gain some experience in building rpm packages, I've decided to continue and try to build this useful app for AlmaLinux OS 8 and AlmaLinux OS 9.

 ## Building process